lazy-eggplant/vs.templ/docs/for-developers.md

 ### C bindings

-At this time, no C bindings are provided since all my downstream project don't need them, and pugixml is C++ only.
+At this time, no C bindings are provided.
+My downstream project don't need them, and pugixml is C++ only.
-Still, the public interface is quite thin, so they can be easily introduced if so desired.
+Still, the public interface of this library is quite thin, so they can be easily introduced if so desired.

 ## Versioning